fooplugins/Better-Media-Library-Fields/readme.txt

 == Installation ==
 1. Upload the plugin folder to your `/wp-content/plugins/` folder
-2. Activate the plugin through the \'Plugins\' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Goto the Media Library page to see the new columns

 == Frequently Asked Questions ==